-Currently, the WCS technical team has made progress in defining the information and key messages to present the project's objective, its components, benefits, key partners and contact mechanisms to receive inquiries, comments and suggestions, and define virtual meeting spaces (Table 15).
-It is important to highlight that although communication materials will be developed to be used in the four countries, there may be communication media and / or materials that, due to the needs and identification of opportunities in each country, may or may not be prioritized.
+The team was able to define the information and key messages to present the project's objective, its components, benefits, key partners and contact mechanisms to receive inquiries, comments and suggestions, and define virtual meeting spaces (Table 15).
+It is important to note that although communication materials will be prepared for use in the four countries, there may be media and/or communication materials that may or may not be prioritized depending on the needs in each country.

-Discussion lines for messages Media Communication materials Basic knowledge of the Project Website: Presentations. and associated key concepts. www.cuencaputumayoica.com Informative pieces for social Virtual platforms networks.
-Social networks Short videos.
-Virtual meetings Benefits and opportunities of Virtual platforms Informative pieces for social the Project for communities.
-Social networks networks.
-Website Short videos.
-Proposed measures to mitigate Workshops Infographics potential risks and impacts Printed materials Presentations
+Discussion lines for messages Media Communication materials Basic knowledge of the Project Website: Presentations. and associated key concepts. www.cuencaputumayoica.com Virtual platforms Social networks Virtual meetings Informative pieces for social networks.
+Short videos.